Bemowo: Parks and nature

 The green urban areans of Bemowo features the Górczewska Park, within the neighbourhood of Górczewska, which, among other amenities, includes an amphitheatre, as well as the Castellan Square in Stare Jelonki.
 The area surrounding the Bem Fort forms another park in the district, in its northeast corner.

 The area near the district's northeastern boundary is covered by Bemowo Woods, which also has the status of a park.

 Bemowo features several small ponds, such as the Green Pond, Jelonek Clay Pits, Jeziorzec Pond, and Schneider Clay Pits.

-Transport and infrastructure
+Transportation

 The aerial view of the Warsaw Babice Airport.

 Bemowo includes the Warsaw Babice Airport with one concrete runway.
 It is mainly used by the Polish Medical Air Rescue, Warsaw Aeroclub, and several training organisations.
 It also has the Bemowo station of the M2 line of the Warsaw Metro rapid transit underground system, at the intersection of Górczewska and Powstańców Śląskich Street.
 Currently, two more stations, Lazurowa and Karolin are under construction.
 Additionally, the district includes two railway stations, the Warszawa Główna Towarowa for cargo trains near Połczyńska Street, and Warszawa Jelonki for passenger trains, near the corner of Strąkowska and Wincentego Pola Streets.
 Bemowo is also well connected with tram and bus networks, and its crossed by a portion of the expressway S8 to the east.